ncstate/wordpress-template/README.md

-# NC State Campus Theme -- Version 2.0 Release Candidate
+# NC State Campus Theme -- Version 2.0

 ## Theme Update Info
 If updating from a 1.x version of the theme, it is **strongly** recommended that you make a backup of your DB before installing this update.
 Some settings are not yet migratable.